tumble1999/savaslabs.github.io/_posts/2016-06-15-git-merge-conflict-strategies.md

 ---
 layout: post
-title: "Tools and strategies for resolving Git merge conflicts"
+title: "Strategies and tools for resolving Git merge conflicts"
 date: 2016-06-15
 author: Dan Murphy
 tags: git
-summary: An overview of tools and strategies I like to use when I encounter conflicts during merges.
+summary: An overview of strategies and tools I like to use when I encounter conflicts during merges.
 featured_image: "/assets/img/blog/git_merge_conflict_screenshot.png"
 featured_image_alt: "screenshot of git merge output"
 ---

 If you use Git for version control and you collaborate frequently, then you are bound to run into merge conflicts from time to time.

-In an ideal world you merge upstream updates into your work frequently, and the conflicts are relatively minor and straightforward to resolve.
+In an ideal world you merge changes to production (or other relevant upstream updates) into your parallel feature work frequently, and the conflicts are relatively minor and straightforward to resolve.

 However, from time to time branches diverge significantly and merging them back together takes time and a solid understanding of why each branch may have modified the same hunks of code.

-In this post I'm going to review the tools and strategies I like to use when resolving complicated merge conflicts.
+In this post I'm going to review the strategies and tools I like to use when resolving complicated merge conflicts.

 ## What is merging?

-There are many good online tutorials covering the basics of Git merging, so I'll just cover the basics.
-If you're already fluent in Git, feel free to skip to the strategies and tools section.
+There are many good online tutorials that cover Git merging, so I'll just review the basics.
+If you're already fluent in Git, feel free to skip to the [strategies and tools](#strategies-and-tools) section.

 As [Atlassian's branching tutorial](https://www.atlassian.com/git/tutorials/using-branches/git-branch) explains "Merging is Git's way of putting a forked history back together again."